Grilled Tofu with Cilantro Avocado Cream Sauce

-If you’re not a tofu fan, don’t click over to a different page just yet.
-The cilantro avocado cream sauce that tops the tofu in this recipe is really the star of the show and it goes great on almost any other protein.
+This sauce goes great on almost any other protein.
 Try it with chicken, salmon, halibut, beef, turkey…I’d dare say it even works with shrimp, but since I keep kosher, you’ll have to try that one yourself!

 The marinade I use here is very similar to the one I use for the crispy baked tofu in my Asian-Style Farro Buddha Bowl.
 I include grated ginger in this marinade and before you balk at the thought of taking out your microplane zester to grate fresh ginger, I highly suggest you keep a tube of grated ginger in your refrigerator.
-Trader Joe’s sells one in the condiments aisle and many mainstream supermarkets carry the Gourmet Garden version.
+Trader Joe’s used to sell one in the condiments aisle, although lately I haven’t seen it there, but many mainstream supermarkets carry the Gourmet Garden version.